-All terms referenced in this handbook have the same meaning as defined in the WFRP policy.
+All terms referenced in this handbook have the same meaning as defined in the WFRP policy or Micro Farm Provisions (if applicable).

 B. Source of Authority

 The WFRP pilot program is an RMA developed product approved by the FCIC Board of Directors under Section 522(c) of the Act.
 It is not codified in the CFR.